Course Date

 Bhavani has a wealth of experience in providing rehabilitation for persons with Low Vision from birth to 18 years old and has lead therapy team at AWWA Ltd. Her passion in clinical teaching has led her to conduct lectures for school personnel and lecturers in Institutes of Higher Learning, MOE, restructured hospitals, Singapore Association of Occupational Therapy special interest groups (LV & AT) in the area of low vision and assistive technology for students with Low Vision.

-Tay Leng Seng is a senior occupational therapist currently working in Community Integration Service.
+Tay Leng Seng is a Senior Occupational Therapist currently working in AWWA Community Integration Service.
 He has worked as an occupational therapist for 7.5 years in the community setting and is currently supporting the integration of persons with physical disabilities and persons with Low Vision who are studying in mainstream schools.
 Previously, he also worked with children with developmental needs as part of the DSLS program.

-Chen Li Yun is an OT working at AWWA Community Integration Service.
+Chen Li Yun is an Occupational Therapist working at AWWA Community Integration Service.
 She works closely with school-aged students in mainstream schools with physical disabilities, DCD, and low vision.
 She has special interest in supporting school and community integration for children with disabilities.

-Bindu Dharmapalan is a Principal Therapist in AWWA.
+Bindu Dharmapalan is a Principal Physiotherapist in AWWA.
 She is a practicing clinician for 22 years.
 Her interest and passion are in increasing the quality of life of children with physical disabilities.
 She also enjoys coaching and mentoring young clinicians and has lead Therapy teams in AWWA.
 Her specialization is Neurodevelopmental Treatment.
+She has coordinated and participated in numerous LV continuing education sessions in AWWA and collaborated with various Vision Impairment Service partners in the community.

 Terms and Conditions